harrisonized/harrisonized.github.io/_posts/2019-06-05-yelp-climbing-gyms.md

 To improve the classifier, I hypothesize that I would have more similarity within topics if I used the star ratings predicted by my classification model rather than the hand-labeled star ratings, although I imagine that the business insights derived from both approaches will be similar.

+If you're interested, please check out the Github repository [here](https://github.com/harrisonized/yelp-climbing-gyms).
 Thank you for reading, and I hope enjoyed this post!